prrao87/fine-grained-sentiment/README.md

-# Fine Grained Sentiment Analysis: An Overview of Different Methods
+# Fine Grained Sentiment Classification
 This repo shows a comparison and discussion of various NLP methods to perform 5-class sentiment classification on the  [Stanford Sentiment Treebank](https://nlp.stanford.edu/sentiment/) (SST-5) dataset.
 To see the differences between the models and which classes they predict better or worse than one another, we train multiple types of rule-based, linear and neural network-based classifiers.

 Currently the following classifiers have been implemented: